Roy Redgrave (British Army officer)

 Major-General Sir Roy Michael Frederick Redgrave (16 September 1925 – 3 July 2011) was Commander of British Forces in Hong Kong.

+Early life

+Redgrave was born at Athénée Palace Hotel in Bucharest and grew up at Doftana, where his father ran an oil-drilling business.
+His mother, Micheline Capșa, was the daughter of a Romanian army general.
+As a boy, Redgrave assumed a family connection to the Capșa family behind Bucharest's famous Casa Capșa, which she denied.
+When the war broke out, he was at school in England and reunited with the family only after the war.

 Military career

 Educated at Lambrook preparatory school and Sherborne School, Redgrave joined the Royal Horse Guards as a trooper in 1943 during World War II.
 In 1953 he managed the Hyde Park Horse Camp for the Coronation of the Queen.
 Then in the late 1950s he was deployed to Cyprus at the height of the EOKA resistance campaign.

 He was made Commanding Officer of the Household Cavalry Regiment in 1962 and of the Royal Horse Guards in 1964.
 He became Commandant of the Royal Armoured Corps Centre in 1974 and Commandant of the British Sector in Berlin in 1975.
 He went on to be Commander of British Forces in Hong Kong in 1978 and retired in 1980.

-Family life
+Family

 He was related to the Redgrave family of actors, via his father Robin Roy Redgrave, who was the patriarch Roy Redgrave's son by his first wife.
-Thus he was a nephew of Sir Michael Redgrave and a first cousin of the half blood of Vanessa, Corin and Lynn Redgrave.
-He had two sons.
+Thus, he was a nephew of Sir Michael Redgrave and a first cousin of the half blood of Vanessa, Corin and Lynn Redgrave.
+He was married to Valerie Wellesley and had two sons.